New Jersey Contract Dispute Attorneys

 - Negotiating for you to try to reach a settlement of your case, where possible, or taking your claims to court and to trial if necessary to get the outcome and relief you need from the case

-Call an Experienced Contract Dispute Attorney in New York or New Jersey with Our Firm to Discuss Your Legal Options
+Call Our Experienced New Jersey Contract Dispute Attorneys to Discuss Your Legal Options

-If you find yourself in a legal dispute over a potential breach of a restrictive covenant agreement or regarding the enforceability of such an agreement, Choi Law Firm can advocate on your behalf.
-Our contract dispute lawyers in NJ represent clients in Bergen County, Hudson County, Queens County, Long Island, and throughout North Jersey and NYC.
+The Choi Law Firm can help you if you are in a legal dispute over a possible breach of a restrictive covenant agreement or about whether or not such an agreement is enforceable.
+Our New Jersey contract dispute lawyers help people in Bergen County, Passaic County, Queens County, Nassau County, and all over the North Jersey and New York City areas.

-Frequently Asked Questions about Restrictive Covenants in NY and NJ
+Frequently Asked Questions About Restrictive Covenants in New Jersey

 In New York and New Jersey, courts will generally enforce restrictive covenant agreements so long as they have been voluntarily agreed to by all parties and the terms of the agreement are reasonable in scope, duration, and territory.
 In determining the reasonableness and therefore the enforceability of a restrictive covenant, courts focus on whether the agreement protects an employer’s legitimate business interests without unduly burdening the employee’s ability to seek employment or practice their trade.